antvis/layout/packages/layout-wasm/README.md

 <a name="edge_strength" href="#edge_strength">#</a> <b>edge_strength</b>

+The strength of edge force.
+Calculated according to the degree of nodes by default.

 <a name="link_distance" href="#link_distance">#</a> <b>link_distance</b>

+The edge length, default to `1`.

 <a name="node_strength" href="#node_strength">#</a> <b>node_strength</b>

+The strength of node force.
+Positive value means repulsive force, negative value means attractive force, default to `1000`.

 <a name="coulomb_dis_scale" href="#coulomb_dis_scale">#</a> <b>coulomb_dis_scale</b>

+A parameter for repulsive force between nodes.
+Large the number, larger the repulsion, default to `0.005`.

 <a name="factor" href="#factor">#</a> <b>factor</b>

+Coefficient for the repulsive force.
+Larger the number, larger the repulsive force, default to `1`.

 <a name="damping" href="#damping">#</a> <b>damping</b>

+Range `[0, 1]`, affect the speed of decreasing node moving speed.
+Large the number, slower the decreasing, default to `0.9`.

 <a name="interval" href="#interval">#</a> <b>interval</b>

+Controls the speed of the nodes' movement in each iteration, default to `0.002`.

 <a name="max_speed" href="#max_speed">#</a> <b>max_speed</b>

+The max speed in each iteration, default to `1000`.

 ## Benchmarks